Am I Kinky? How to Tell and How to Better Understand Your Kinks

 Certain fabrics have specifically kinky connotations: latex, leather, rubber, PVC, and so on.
 If any of these fabrics appeal to you, they can be a great starting point for an outfit.

 You don’t need to shell out a lot of money unless you want to.
-A PVC/leather-look piece of the kind available at many sex shops is a great alternative.
+A PVC/leather-look piece of the kind available at many sex shops is a great alternative to more expensive real leather.
 Lovehoney’s Easy-On Latex items are an affordable alternative to the price-tag of custom latex that I wear regularly.

 You can also invest in a single piece, such as a leather corset or pair of trousers or a latex top, and then build your outfit around that from cheaper items or things you already own.
 Even an accessory made of one of these fabrics, such as latex suspenders, gauntlets or a pair of gloves, can give a nod to these fetishes without the cost of a full outfit.